plmwong/librato4net/README.md

 * `username` (required) : The username for accessing your Librato account.
 * `apikey` (required) : The API key for accessing your Librato account.
 The API key can be set up under 'Account Settings' / 'All API Tokens' in your Librato account.
+* `sendInterval` (optional) : TimeSpan of how long to wait between sending batched metric messages to Librato.
+Defaults to every 5 seconds.

 Configuration Example
 ----------------